ethereum-optimism/community-hub/src/docs/guides/testing.md

 This token is an implementation of ERC-20, with the addition of `faucet`, a function that mints for the caller 1000 tokens to facilitate testing.

+## The bridge

+You can bridge between [this token on Kovan](https://kovan.etherscan.io/address/0x3A4a0F1FC238bb0C694A5E7535069c02622Ac5DF#readContract) and [this token on Optimistic Kovan](https://kovan-optimistic.etherscan.io/address/0xdFc18Aa448CD0cD50D2C90Ba74D59Ee001F1d3d6#readContract).
+They both have three decimal points.
+While `faucet` only gives you a single token, you can move token fractions.

 ## Uniswap pools

-We have four pools between these tokens:
+We have four pools between the tokens above:

 | Token 1 | Token 2 | Contract |
 | ------- | ------- | -------- |